valleyofdoom/PC-Tuning/README.md

   - Open ``"C:\Program Files\Open-Shell\Start Menu Settings.lnk"``, enable ``Show all settings`` then navigate to the Windows 8 Settings section and set ``Disable active corners`` to ``All``

-## 11.28.
-Spectre, Meltdown and CPU Microcode
+<h2 id="spectre-meltdown-and-cpu-microcode">11.28.
+Spectre, Meltdown and CPU Microcode</h2>

 > [!WARNING]
 > 🔒 Disabling Spectre and Meltdown may negatively impact security and expose the system to vulnerabilities.
 Users should evaluate the security risks associated with modifying the specified setting.

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 Disabling Spectre and Meltdown is an age-old performance trick familiar amongst many individuals however with newer platforms and system architecture, there may be a performance regression ([1](https://www.phoronix.com/review/amd-zen4-spectrev2)).
 For this reason, extensive tests should be carried out to determine how performance is impacted and whether performance scales positively, negatively or not at all.
 Its state can be manipulated with the [InSpectre](https://www.grc.com/inspectre.htm) tool and/or by renaming the microcode DLLs within the OS depending on whether there is a microcode revision mismatch between the OS and BIOS ([1](https://superuser.com/a/895447), [2](https://support.mozilla.org/en-US/kb/microcode-update)).